 |site search by freefind|

-Watercress is used as a general tonic, and its bitter taste is thought to stimulate the appetite and improve digestion.
+Watercress (Nasturtium officinale) is used as a general tonic, and its bitter taste is thought to stimulate the appetite and improve digestion.
 It is a hardy perennial found near springs and other running water.
 Bitter taste is one of the important components in ayurvedic lifestyles.
 It stimulates saliva flow and helps balance the body.

 The list of uses of watercress is long and varied.
 This herb is most commonly used to alleviate nervous conditions, constipation, and liver disorders.
 It is known as a remedy for cough and bronchitis.
 It contains a remarkable substance called rhein, and rhein appears to inhibit the growth of pathogenic bacteria in the intestines.
 It is believed that rhein is also effective against Candida albicans, fever and inflammation, and pain.
 Candida is a yeast infection that is alarmingly common in those who have taken antibiotics.
 Sugar can also increase candida.
 Click here to read about candida.